 Significantly increasing the movement’s desirability, Frederique Constant decorated the caliber with a circular-grained motif, as well as adorned the chamfered and rhodium-plated balance bridge with the famous Geneva stripes pattern (although, to my taste, they should have chosen some other decor for this part, as small as at is.)

-The balance wheel of the watch is perfectly visible through a large aperture at 6 o’clock.
+The balance wheel of the ref.
+FC-938WR4H6 is perfectly visible through a large aperture at 6 o’clock.
 To my taste, there is nothing really to look at this cheap imitation of a much more expensive (and also a lot more difficult to make) tourbillon escapement.

 I truly hope that one day FC will reach the level of technical expertise when it will be able to produce real tourbillons of its own.